awslabs/containers-cost-allocation-dashboard/terraform/kubecost_cid_terraform_module/README.md

 1. Create an [IAM OIDC Provider](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) in the S3 bucket's account.
 2. Create additional instances of the `kubecost_s3_exporter` module in the `main.tf` file, and provide inputs
 3. If you need to add labels for this cluster, follow the "Maintenance -> Adding/Removing Labels to/from the Dataset" section
-4. Optionally, add outputs for the IRSA (IAM Role for Service Account) of each cluster
+4. Optionally, add cluster output for the IRSA (IAM Role for Service Account) and parent IAM role, for each cluster

 Then, from the `deploy` directory, run `terraform init` and `terraform apply`